-Today, a search for “GoPro” on YouTube yields 40,000,000 results.
-The brand is more than one of the YouTube’s most popular with nearly 5,000,000 subscribers; it’s also one of the marketing industry’s UGC pioneers.
+Today, a search for “GoPro” on YouTube yields 40 million results.
+The brand is one of YouTube’s most popular channels, with over 10 million subscribers.

-The company now has its own channel on Virgin American Airlines and the Xbox console, through which viewers can watch as world-class skiers descend mountains, base jumpers leap from towering landmarks, and pelicans learn to fly:
+This UGC pioneer now has its own channel on Virgin American Airlines and Xbox consoles.
+Viewers can watch as world-class skiers descend mountains, base jumpers leap from towering landmarks, and pelicans learn to fly.

-The content is so entertaining, it’ll make you forget you’re watching one big continuous advertisement for GoPro.
+The content is so entertaining it’ll make you forget you’re watching one big continuous ad for GoPro.

 T-Mobile break-up letters

-Through a branded app, users submitted their letters, and many even shared those letters to social media:
+Through a branded app, users submitted their letters, and many also shared those letters to social media.

-At latest count, over 113,000 letters have been written, more than 67 million social impressions have been garnered by the campaign.
+At latest count, over 113,000 letters have been written and the campaign has garnered more than 67 million social impressions.

 Ordering activewear from a website is never easy.
 Not only does the clothing have to fit, but for wearers of Lululemon’s line, it has to fit while you’re contorting your body into a human pretzel.

-The company’s “#thesweatlife” campaign encourages customers to share photos of themselves in action while sporting the brand’s gear, which ultimately does two things:
+The company’s Sweat Collective campaign encourages customers to share photos of themselves in action while sporting the brand’s gear, which ultimately does two things:

-It reflects the company’s mantra of “sweat once per day” by inspiring internet users to work out, while also showcasing what the products look like in a variety of athletic positions.
+- Reflects the company’s mantra of “sweat once per day” by inspiring internet users to work out

-How to incorporate user-generated content into your marketing
+How to incorporate different types of UGC into your marketing

-As is the case with any new marketing method, it’s important to have a plan for collecting and using UGC.
-As many as 86% of marketers claim they’ve attempted to incorporate user-generated content into their campaigns, but only 27% say they had a strategy for doing so.
+As with any marketing method, it’s essential to have a plan for collecting and using UGC.
+As many as 86% of marketers claim they’ve attempted to incorporate UGC into their campaigns, but only 27% say they had a strategy for doing so.

-Here are a few things you’ll want to figure out before launching your own UGC campaign:
+You’ll want to figure out a few things before launching your UGC campaign.

 Determine the goal of your UGC campaign

-The effect user-generated content has on your business depends on what kind you plan to collect and how you use it.
-If your goal is to boost brand awareness, a hashtag campaign like Loews’ #TravelForReal on Instagram can help create buzz about your product or service:
+UGC’s effect on your business depends on what kind you plan to collect and how you’ll use it.
+If your goal is to boost brand awareness, a hashtag campaign like Loews Hotels’ #TravelForReal on Instagram can help create buzz about your product or service.

-Before the start of their campaign, T-Mobile’s marketing team decided to use a branded app that integrated with Facebook.
+Before starting their campaign, T-Mobile’s marketing team decided to use a branded app that integrated with Facebook.

 Be clear about what you want and what you’re willing to offer

-Some companies, like GoPro, are breeding grounds for user-generated content.
-UGC is built into their product design.
+Some companies, like GoPro, are breeding grounds for UGC.
+This type of content is built into their product design.

 Consult legal specialists

-Running a consumer-generated content campaign is anything but straightforward from a legal standpoint.
-Rules surrounding giveaways are often complicated depending on your location and medium of collection — as are your rights to any content generated by your users.
-You’d be wise to consult legal specialists before using any UGC in your marketing.
+Running a UGC campaign is can be complex from a legal standpoint.
+Rules surrounding giveaways may be complicated, depending on your location and medium of collection, as are your rights to any content generated by your users.
+You should consult legal specialists before using any UGC in your marketing.

 Learn from negative UGC, but showcase the positive

 UGC allows consumers a more authentic buying experience, but at the end of the day, you’re still a marketer.
-Content that criticizes or attacks your brand should be taken into consideration, but not spread to the masses.
+Content that criticizes or your brand, product, or service may be shared with internal teams if they can learn from it and improve your product, service, or process, but not spread externally.

-Monitor your submissions closely and pick only the best pieces of user-generated content to work into your company’s marketing campaigns.
+Monitor your submissions closely and pick only the best pieces of UCG to work into your company’s marketing campaigns.